 - correct amount of pallets, cases, and bottles

 - The order is in good condition at arrival

 - cases clean without mold or bugs or anything else,

-- If anything wrong with (a.) and/or (b.), follow up with shipper, freight forwarder, insurer and original source (negociants/brokers/merchants) is done first to inform them, then to deal with the situation, make sure that the insurance cover the particular incident (if the wines has been insured for this kind of problem), then eventually negotiate
+- If anything is wrong with (a.) and/or (b.), follow up with the shipper, freight forwarder, insurer and/or the original source (negociants/brokers/merchants) is done first to inform them, then deal with the situation, make sure that the insurance cover the particular incident (if the wines have been insured for this kind of problem), then eventually negotiate

 - a discount